martinmoene/string-view-lite/README.md

 ### `string_view` literals `sv` and `_sv`
 clang compilers do not allow to write `auto sv = "..."sv` with *string-view lite* under C++11.
 To still provide a literal operator that can be used in that case, *string-view lite* also provides `_sv`.

 These operators are declared in the namespace `nonstd::literals::string_view_literals`, where both `literals` and `string_view_literals` are inline namespaces, if supported.
-Access to these operators can be gained with using namespace `std::literals`, using namespace `std::string_view_literals`, and using namespace `std::literals::string_view_literals`.
+Access to these operators can be gained with using namespace `nonstd::literals`, using namespace `nonstd::string_view_literals`, and using namespace `nonstd::literals::string_view_literals`.
 If inline namespaces are not supported by the compiler, only the latter form is available.

-### Cooperation between `std::string`&ndash;`nonstd::string_view`
+### Cooperation between `std::string` and `nonstd::string_view`
 *string-view lite* can provide several methods and free functions to mimic the cooperation between `std::string` and  `nonstd::string_view` that exists in C++17.
 See the table below.
 Several macros allow you to control the presence of these functions, see section [Configuration](#configuration).

 | Kind                 | Std  | Function or method |